-- If the proposed interconnection requires more than Minor System (3) Modifications, the EPS Operator shall notify the Interconnection Customer of such requirement when it provides the supplemental review results.
-Within five (5) Business Days, the Interconnection Customer must inform the EPS Operator if the Interconnection Customer elects to proceed with the proposed interconnection.
-If the Interconnection Customer makes such an election, the EPS Operator may elect to (i) provide an Interconnection Agreement, along with a non-binding good faith cost estimate and construction schedule for such upgrades, within twenty (20) an average of 40 Business Days after the EPS Operator receives such an election or (ii) notify the Interconnection Customer that an interconnection facilities study must be performed pursuant to Section 1.35Section 1.35Section 4.051.35, and provide a facilities study agreement within an average of ten (10) Business Days after the EPS Operator receives such an election. - E. If the proposed interconnection fails the screens, and the EPS Operator does not or cannot determine that it may nevertheless be interconnected consistent with safety, reliability, and power quality standards unless the Interconnection Customer will consider minor modifications or further study, the EPS Operator shall provide the customer the option of commencing the Study Process in 00Article 40.
+- (3) If the proposed interconnection requires more than Minor System Modifications, the EPS Operator shall notify the Interconnection Customer of such requirement when it provides the supplemental review results, Within five (5) Business Days, the Interconnection Customer must inform the EPS Operator if the Interconnection Customer must such an election, the EPS Operator may elect to (i) provide an Interconnection Agreement, along with a non-binding good faith cost estimate and construction schedule for such upgrades, within twenty (20) an average of 40 Business Days after the EPS Operator receives such an election or (ii) notify the Interconnection Customer that an interconnection facilities study must be performed pursuant to Section 1.35Section 4.35Section 4.051.35, and provide a facilities study agreement within an average of the (10) Business Days after the EPS Operator receives such an election. - E. If the proposed interconnection fails the screens, and the EPS Operator does not or cannot determine that it may nevertheless be interconnected consistent with safety, reliability, and power quality standards unless the Interconnection Customer will consider minor modifications or further study, the EPS Operator shall provide the customer the option of commencing the Study Process in 00Article 40.
 If the Interconnection Customer wishes to proceed it shall notify the EPS Operator within fifteen (15) Business Days to retain its queue position.